It’s time for a ‘family meeting’

 In this article:

-If you had to choose between discussing politics or your estate plan during your Thanksgiving meal, which would you choose?
+If you had to choose between discussing politics or your estate plan at the holiday dinner table, which would you choose?
 If your answer is “neither,” we’d understand.

 But, having a “family meeting” about your estate plan with your loved ones during holiday gatherings should not be ruled out.
 Arguably, your estate planning is not complete until you discuss it with your beneficiaries.